 Children are often confronted with peer pressure, and reality therapy can assist them in understanding how to cope with these pressures in a constructive manner.
-“So one of the first things we can do is we can help children understand that our culture is full of influence attempts and peers are just another set of forces that are vying for our attention and are vying to shape our behavior,” suggests Brett Laursen, PhD.
+“So one of the first things we can do is we can help children understand that our culture is full of influence attempts and peers are just another set of forces that are vying for our attention and are vying to shape our behavior,” suggests Brett Laursen, Ph.D.
 However, fighting peer pressure can be a lonely and challenging thing to do.
 Here are twenty tips for resisting peer pressure.

 Tip 1: Ask “one thousand” questions.
 When a classmate suggests you skip school, inquire why he skips school, how many times he skips school and if he likes having low grades.

 Tip 2: Refuse with force.
 Look them in the eye and refuse with strength in your voice.
 People are less likely to continue pressuring you if you are forceful.

 Tip 3: Follow up your refusal with a non-negative message.
 When you refuse a suggestion that you smoke a cigarette, follow up your refusal by stating that you prefer to have clean lungs.

 Tip 4: Repeat your refusal when necessary.
 Be prepared to repeat your message as often as needed continually.

 Tip 5: Exercise refusing.
 Exercise the habit of ignoring requests or suggestions in safe surroundings such as at home when your older sister suggests that you wash her clothes during the weekend.

 Tip 6: Exit the high-pressure area.
 Depart from the situation and avoid peer pressure.

 Tip 7: Abstain from peer pressure scenarios.
 When you are invited to a party that you know will be serving alcohol, come up with an excuse and do not accept the invitation.
 Do not hang out with kids that you know do drugs.